Contact us anytime. We respond to inquiries promptly during business hours (8 AM-5 PM EST, Monday-Friday).

 1 mL glass micro-sample vial with a crimp top that has a Teflon-lined septum.
 The vial should only be ¼ – ½ full.

 Make sure the vials have snap caps or any tight closure that will prevent leakage.
 You can also use vials found at this site.
 Wrap the vials properly to prevent breakage during shipment.

 Please make sure the vials have chemically non-reactive seals, e.g. made of a silicone disk with one or two teflon faces.
 If you use low-volume screw top vials like the amber one above, make sure they have a non-reactive cap liner made from silicone and teflon or some other chemically non-reactive material.
 Do not use vials that have caps lined with a piece of cardboard with an Aluminum-foil face on one side.
 The cardboard side is glued to the cap.
 These are not suitable for volatile liquids as the vapors can dissolve the glue and contaminate the sample during shipment.

-IMPORTANT NOTE REGARDING OUR COMMITMENT TO PROMISED DELIVERY AND ASSOCIATED ANALYTICAL COSTS – Samples are processed upon arrival to best ensure we meet our promised delivery.
+Analyses are started immediately upon receipt of samples to best ensure we meet our promised delivery.
 This means that charges are also incurred immediately upon receipt of samples.
 Change orders are welcome, but please be aware that partial or full charges will apply based on how much work has been completed by the time of the change request.

 Beta Analytic has no minimum number of samples required.
 We provide one report with a unique certificate number for each sample.

 For research and development, one measurement is fine.
 If you are submitting samples for certification or regulatory compliance, please consult the governing agencies regarding their required number of test samples before submission.